From the backward Kolmogorov PDE on the Wasserstein space to propagation of chaos for Mckean-Vlasov SDEs: Introduction

-Here, our main objective consists in revisiting and rigorously justify the mean-field approximation of \eqref{SDE:MCKEAN} by its system of particles \eqref{SDE:particle:system} under mild assumptions on the coefficients.
-Our analysis strongly relies on the smoothing properties of the mean-field SDE under the assumption that $a=\sigma \sigma^{*}$ is uniformly elliptic.
+As a continuation of our first work \cite{chaudruraynal:frikha}, our main objective here consists in revisiting and rigorously justify the mean-field approximation of \eqref{SDE:MCKEAN} by its system of particles \eqref{SDE:particle:system} under mild assumptions on the coefficients.
+In particular, both the drift and diffusion coefficients are assumed to be uniformly H\"older continuous with respect to the space variable and less than Lipschitz continuous with respect to the first order Wasserstein distance with respect to the measure argument.
+We refer the reader to Subsections \ref{sec:some:remainders} and \ref{sec:additional:regularity} for the precise statement of our regularity assumptions on the coefficients.
+To do so, our analysis strongly relies on the smoothing properties of the McKean-Vlasov SDE under the assumption that $a=\sigma \sigma^{*}$ is uniformly elliptic.
 We achieve this goal by bringing to light some new quantitative estimates of propagation of chaos for the system of particles \eqref{SDE:particle:system} at three different levels.
 Namely, we prove the $L^{2}(\P)$-convergence of the trajectories of $(X^{i}_t)_{t\in [0,T]}$ to its McKean-Vlasov limit dynamics.
 We also establish an explicit error estimate and a first order expansion for the difference between the transition densities of one particle and its limit.
-Eventually, we provide some convergence rate for the difference between the flow of empirical measures $(\mu^{N}_t)_{t\in [0,T]}$ of the system of particles and its limit given by the flow of probability measures $(\mu_t)_{t\in [0,T]}$ associated to the dynamics \eqref{SDE:MCKEAN} when they both act on some irregular map of $\pp$.\\
+Eventually, we provide some convergence rate for the difference between the flow of empirical measures $(\mu^{N}_t)_{t\in [0,T]}$ of the system of particles and its limit given by the flow of probability measures $(\mu_t)_{t\in [0,T]}$ associated to the dynamics \eqref{SDE:MCKEAN} when they both act on some irregular map defined on $\pp$.\\

 A natural question to be addressed before investigating the convergence problem for the system of particles \eqref{SDE:particle:system} is the well-posedness in the weak or strong sense of its mean-field limit \eqref{SDE:MCKEAN}.
 This problem has been intensively investigated under various settings by many authors.
 We refer e.g. to \cite{gartner}, \cite{Sznitman}, Jourdain \cite{jourdain:1997}, and more recently, Li and Min \cite{Li:min:2}, \cite{mishura:veretenikov} and Hammersley et al. \cite{HSSzpruch:18} for a short sample.